Azure/KAN/Deploy/helm/README.md

 Edit the ```Deploy/helm/kanportal/chart.yaml``` file and the ```Deploy/helm/kanportal/values.yaml``` file to update all the version numbers to desired values.

 ## 2. Run build script
-We provide a ```releas.sh``` script that packages Kan Portal Helm chart can pushes it to a container registry.
+We provide a ```release.sh``` script that packages Kan Portal Helm chart and pushes it to a container registry.
 To run the script:

 ```bash
 bash release.sh <Azure Container Registry name> # for example: bash release.sh kanprod.azurecr.io